 Digital Matriculation Examination

-The Matriculation Examination is currently under a process of digitalisation.
+The Matriculation Examination is organised digitally.
 The first digital tests were held in the autumn of 2016 in geography, philosophy and German language.
-The last test to become digital will be the mathematics test in spring 2019.
-From then on traditional paper tests will no longer be organised.
+The last test to become digital were the mathematics test in spring 2019.
+From then on traditional paper tests have no longer been organised.

 The digital examination makes it possible to use more materials with test items: pictures, video and audio.
 Candidates are not limited to a browser-based test system that only records their answers.
 The laptop they are using has a variety of applications that are also used in teaching.
 For example, a test item may contain spreadsheet data which must be analysed using some of the statistical tools, and then be used as part of the answer.